apache/flink/docs/content/docs/deployment/config.md

 # Resource Orchestration Frameworks

-This section contains options related to integrating Flink with resource orchestration frameworks, like Kubernetes, Yarn, Mesos, etc.
+This section contains options related to integrating Flink with resource orchestration frameworks, like Kubernetes, Yarn, etc.

 Note that is not always necessary to integrate Flink with the resource orchestration framework.
 For example, you can easily deploy Flink applications on Kubernetes without Flink knowing that it runs on Kubernetes (and without specifying any of the Kubernetes config options here.)
 See [this setup guide]({{< ref "docs/deployment/resource-providers/standalone/kubernetes" >}}) for an example.